 - After your teeth are shiny and smooth, the dentist will apply a flavored fluoride onto a plastic tray that you will then hold between your teeth.
 This helps to strengthen your teeth.

 As you can see, a basic treatment requires no anesthetic and can be completed in one visit.
 If the dentist does need to fill some cavities, he or she won’t proceed without your permission.
 At the Dental Oasis of Orange County, a skilled professional such as Dr. Toorani will carefully clean your teeth and remove tartar within a painless, comfortable way.
 During the cleaning, all you will feel is a mist and a slight tickle of the instruments.
 If you are still uncomfortable with the basic steps or the idea of having your teeth scraped, there is also an option to have a numbing gel applied to your gums so you won’t feel a thing!

 Contact The Dental Oasis in Huntington Beach today!

 While getting a cleaning doesn’t mean you get to slack off with your daily habits, it does mean you have a better chance of getting healthy pearly whites.
-If you have any questions about a routine teeth cleaning, call (714) 894-7700 or visit the Dental Oasis of Orange County.
-To request an appointment online, click here.
+If you have any questions about routine teeth cleaning, call (714) 894-7700 or visit the Dental Oasis of Orange County.

 The office is aptly named.
 It really does look like a spa and is full of the latest gadgets in dentistry.
 It is located in the Bella Terra shopping center upstairs next to Bed, Bath & Beyond and right next to a Cost Plus.
 The location is easy to get in and out of and there is a parking garage if you are trying to avoid the often crowded parking lot.